OsbornePro/NovaKey-Daemon/README.md

   * It is stopped
   * Deleted
   * Re-created cleanly

-* The service is started automatically at the end of installation.
+* The service is started at the end of installation.

 You can manage the service with: